ajahne/blog/_drafts/2017-10-31-javascript-functions-part-2.md

 let boundFunctionWithParam = myFunction.bind(thisValue, param);
 ```

-More complex example in [JSFiddle](https://jsfiddle.net/f5vs5jug/11/) that illustrates helpful use cases of _bind_
+**Let's build out a more complex example to highlight the usage of bind**
 - Be sure to read the comments as this example is showcasing a few different concepts

 ```